renukamanavalan/sonic-device-health/go/src/lib/README.md

 lomipc:
-    Provides APIs for clients to use to contact Engine
+    Provides APIs for clients to use to contact Server

         ClientTx - Client object that is created once & used for entire session All calls below are methods on this object.